Page contents

 Statute of Limitations: In many jurisdictions, medical debt has a statute of limitations, meaning there is a time limit after which legal action can no longer be taken.

 Bankruptcy Consideration: If your medical debt is overwhelming, bankruptcy may offer relief.
-However, bankruptcy should be considered only after all other options have been explored, as it can cause long-lasting financial hardship.
+However, bankruptcy should be considered only after exploring all other options, as it can cause long-lasting financial hardship.

 Prevention is key when it comes to medical debt.
 Here are some strategies to help avoid medical bills going to collections:

-Review Your Assurance Coverage: Make sure you understand what your assurance covers and the out-of-pocket costs you are responsible for.
+Review Your Assurance Coverage: Ensure you understand what your assurance covers and the out-of-pocket costs you are responsible for.

 Pay Bills Promptly: Pay medical bills promptly or within the payment terms provided to avoid late fees and collections.

-Set Up Payment Plans: If you cannot settle a bill in full, negotiate a manageable financing plan before the bill is sent to collections.
+Set Up Payment Plans: If you cannot settle a bill in full, negotiate a manageable financing plan before sending the bill to collections.

 Stay in Communication: If you are struggling to pay, communicate with the provider or assurance company to seek assistance or alternative payment arrangements.